AhmedMYassin/Traffic-Sign-Classifier/writeup_template.md

 2nd and 3rd images have very low quality in addition to being grayscale images so it was expected that the model fails in predicting the right class which doesn't happen

-1st and 4th images has good quality so it's expected to be easy for the model to predict the right class
+1st and 4th images have good quality so it's expected to be easy for the model to predict the right class

 After testing the selected images the accuaracy was 1.0 which is a perfect prediction.
 The accuracy isn't always 1.0, sometimes it's 0.8 which means that one of the images was missed